 - 1. Apply a thin film of a lithium grease to the blade guide arm to help prevent it from rusting. - 2.
 Lubricate the log turner (if equipped) with a lithium grease every fifty hours of operation.
 Lubricate the turner pivot points (e.g. with WD-40). - 3.
 Grease the side supports with a lithium grease every 50 hours of operation. - 4.
-Oil all chains with an easily penetrating oil such as WD-40. - CAUTION!
-Do not use chain lube.
-It causes sawdust buildup in chain links. - 5.
-Check the mill alignment every setup.
+Oil all chains with an easily penetrating oil such as WD-40.

+- 5. Check the mill alignment every setup.
 See Section 5, Alignment. - 6.
 Make sure all safety warning decals are readable.
 Remove sawdust and dirt.
 Replace any damaged or unreadable decals immediately.
 Order decals from your Customer Service Representative.